-PublisherEndpoint (1..1) : PublisherEndpointType the technical endpoint address of the Service Metadata Publisher, which can be used to query information about particular participant identifiers.
+PublisherEndpoint (1..1) : PublisherEndpointType the technical endpoint address of the SMP, which can be used to query information about particular participant identifiers.
 ServiceEndpointList is a type defined in the ServiceMetadataPublishingTypes Schema.
-The PublisherEndpoint element may be a domain name or an IP address of the SMP, or a wildcard expression based on the domain name.
+The PublisherEndpoint element may be a domain name or an IP address of the SMP.

 ServiceMetadataPublisherID (1..1) : xs:string holds the Unique Identifier of the SMP.
 When creating a ServiceMetadataPublisherService record, it is assumed that the publisher ID has been obtained out of band.